Brilliant People – A Short Story – Fantasy / Thriller

 And then he was upon her.
 And she was breathless.
 And hot.
 So hot in his heat.

 He looked down at her.
-His nostrils flared and Denise thought she saw sparks.
+His nostrils flared.

 ‘Why do you follow me, gorgeous?’ he said in a voice as indulgent as patisserie cream.

-But to Denise’s surprise she smiled hypnotically and said, ‘Because I’d like us to go on a date.’
+And, surprising herself, she responded with: ‘Because I’d like us to go on a date.’

-Seen as the other one had stood him up, that Ashley bird, Douglas decided to manage with Denise.
-He liked the white highlights in her ash-blonde hair.
+Seen as the other one had stood him up, that Ashley bird, Douglas settled for Denise.
+The sight of her white highlights integrated into her ash-blonde hair sent little ripples of thrilling heat through his skin.
 It was punky, erotic.
 She had perky little tits.
 Nice teeth.
 Yes, she’d do.
 For tonight.

-But first he needed to eat.
+But first they must eat.
 He scanned the local Italian restaurants and then the large McDonalds on the corner.
 Frowned.
 Inhaled the warm evening air, transforming it into wings of fire in his lungs, and breathed out a smouldering proposal: ‘May I take you to dinner?
 At my place.
 I cook for a hobby.’

 That line never failed.
 All women were intrigued by a man who could cook well.